Deon-Saju/Diabetes-Prediction/README.md

 ### Creating a User Interface
 The last  part  of   the  project  is   the  creation  of  a  user   interface for   the  model.
 This   user-interface is used to enter unseen data for the model to read and then make a prediction.The UI was created using Streamlit with some CSS elements.

+To run the application enter
+`streamlit run app.py` on command prompt.

 ![image](https://user-images.githubusercontent.com/85385312/202097253-4c8def8b-f2ae-4ca8-8a33-f00c0bbe97b1.png)

 ### Conclusion